alchemycodelab/module-one-curriculum-base/02-compound-state.md

 If you don't clear out the old DOM, it's easy to accidentally duplicate the whole list.

-Because there's suddenly a lot going on (some of it pure, some of it impure), it might be a good idea to put all this work into a function.
-This function can be called whenever we want to refresh our list with the newest state.
+There's suddenly a lot going on!
+- So it might be a good idea to put all this work into a function.
+- This function can be called whenever we want to refresh our list with the newest state.

 ```js
 // notice that this array is state.
 It is in 'global' scope.